-Females lay eggs in the tip of a twig, forcing them into small slits for protection.
-Because the tips of plants (apical meristems) are the site of continued growth, this damage can kill the twig, though the larvae will have long abandoned it before then.
+Females lay eggs in the tip of a twig, pushing them into small slits for protection.
+Because the tip of a plant (called its apical meristem) is the site of continued linear growth, this tissue damage can kill the twig, though the Treehopper nymphs will have long abandoned it before then.

 Size (Adult; Length): 8mm to 12mm (0.31in to 0.47in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.